Claim: Photographs show a variety of cats adorned with $15,000 paint jobs.

 Well, of course the cats weren't harmed.
 They were playing, sleeping, catching mice or doing whatever cats do while the real artist, Busch, was busy manipulating photographs of them with her computer.

 Silver, who lives in New Zealand, will not admit that the illustrations were achieved through computer imaging.
-He said, via
+He said, via e-mail correspondence, "We never comment on the techniques used to create our art, because that's not the point of the work.
+We see our role as that of encouraging discussion amongst readers and provoking them to question their value systems.

 "The book's purpose is not simply to show beautiful images of painted cats, but in so doing, to encourage ethical debate, thus the subtitle: 'The Ethics of Feline Aesthetics.'"